astroblackpanther/supermarket/README.md

 # Supermarket Project

-This was a university project at the beginning of my college year and my team and I built a supermarket database.
+A supermarket database my team and I built as part of a University project.